sez11a/liferay-docs/develop/learning-paths/articles/05-using-alloy-ui-in-your-application/01-using-aui-validator.markdown

 # Using AlloyUI to Validate Forms in Your Application

 In the previous learning paths, you setup a basic form for the user to fill out to populate the guestbook.
-It serves as a good starting point and does exactly what it needs to do.
-However, one thing that has not been addressed up to this point is form validation.
+This serves as a good starting point for what we're going to do.
+One thing that has not been addressed up to this point is form validation.
 Before submitting your form, you want to make sure that the user has filled it out exactly as you had intended.
 You need to let them know which fields are required, if there is a limit on the number of characters, if they left any fields empty etc. AlloyUI makes form validation a straight forward and easy process.

 We'll break down this process into two sections: using the AlloyUI validator tag and using the AlloyUI Character Counter module.
 Go ahead and get started with